WWE News: Finn Balor Talks WWE U.K. Championship Tournament Importance

 When the WWE held their cruiserweight tournament on the WWE Network, hardcore fans knew all about British wrestlers like Zack Sabre Jr. and Jack Gallagher, but the common fans had no idea who they were.
 Despite that, they showed in the tournament why they were as great as advertised.

-Neither of those men will take part in the WWE U.K. Championship Tournament, but there are some names that are just as big in the U.K. that will take part in the event.
+Neither of those men will take part in the WWE U.K. Championship Tournament, but there are some names that are just as big in the U.K. taking part in the event.

-Comicbook.com reported that 18 names were originally listed for the WWE U.K. Championship Tournament: Joseph Conners, Roy Johnson, Jordan Devlin, Tyson T-Bone, Tucker, HC Dyer, Tyler Bate, Wolfgang, Pete Dunne, Trent Seven, Chris Tyler, Dan Moloney, Jack Starz, James Drake, Sam Gradwell, Ringo Ryan, Saxon Huxley and Tiger Ali.
+Comicbook.com reported that 18 names were originally listed for the WWE U.K. Championship Tournament: Joseph Conners, Roy Johnson, Jordan Devlin, Tyson T-Bone, Tucker, HC Dyer, Tyler Bate, Wolfgang, Pete Dunne, Trent Seven, Chris Tyler, Dan Moloney, Jack Starz, James Drake, Sam Gradwell, Ringo Ryan, Saxon Huxley, and Tiger Ali.

 Only 16 wrestlers will compete, and the original announcement indicated that two of those 18 names were “alternates.”
-Also announced was former Ring of Honor world champion Nigel McGuinness to serve as the commentator at the event, similar to how Daniel Bryan commentated the cruiserweight tournament.
+Also announced was former Ring of Honor world champion Nigel McGuinness, who will serve as the commentator at the event, similar to how Daniel Bryan commentated the cruiserweight tournament.

 Despite that announcement, the WWE just reported that Mark Andrews has entered the WWE U.K. Championship Tournament as one of the 16 competitors.
 Andrews is probably the most famous of the tournament lineup, known by the name Mandrews in TNA Impact Wrestling since 2014.